International Futures Forum

-The International Futures Forum (IFF) is a non-profit organisation based in Scotland that is involved with research and consultancy activities that are funded by business, philanthropy and the public sector.
-It is a think tank with links to a variety of other groups and organisations, largely through common memberships.
-It maintains an international network of thinkers, businesspeople and policy makers.
+The International Futures Forum (IFF) is an educational charity registered in Scotland that address complex, messy issues to enable people to thrive in the 21st century.
+It is funded through philanthropic grants, donations, the sale of its books, products, training and learning programmes.

 History

 The IFF was established in 2001, with BP providing some significant financial backing.
-Initially the IFF had a close association with the Scottish Council Foundation (SCF), a think-tank based in Edinburgh which had been formed in 1997 and was led by Graham Leicester.
+Early work by its founding members centred around the themes of economics, sustainability, governance and consciousness.
+Outputs included the book, Ten Things to do in a Conceptual Emergency and a pack of IFF Prompt Cards.
 After the initial two years IFF continued developing through its members voluntary work and occasional assignments.

-The IFF has been registered as a charity in Scotland since 2007 and IFF Praxis Ltd operates as a private commercial company.
-IFF has a board of trustees which oversee both the activities of IFF and its related Praxis Centres (currently in UK and US).
+The IFF has been registered as a charity in Scotland since September 2007.

+It is incorporated as a private limited company and registered with Companies House.
+IFF has a board of trustees which oversees its activities.

 Collaborations and output

 The IFF has worked with a variety of organisations.
 Much of the material that is produced by the IFF is made available under a creative commons licence.
 The work has included areas such as health, learning, enterprise and governance.